 If you’re looking for an opportunity to get away and find tranquility, the small part of the beach is ideal.

-It’s not swarming with tourists like other Caribbean beaches; thus enabling you to take in the crystal clear warm waters without interruption or crowds.
+It’s not swarming with tourists like other Caribbean beaches, thus enabling you to take in the crystal clear water without interruption or crowds.

 9. Bayahibe Beach

 Playa Bayahibe Beach is located close to Los Melones and is a quiet and intimate beach far away from crowded places.

 Surrounded by coconut trees and palm trees, you do find restaurants and bars close by.